ddzero2c/tmux-easymotion/README.md

 - ~~Render wield when tmux pane contain wide character.~~ ~~- ex. `'哈哈'`.~~
 - ~~Scrolled up panes are not supported~~
-- Broken when tmux window has split panes
+- ~~Broken when tmux window has split panes~~
+- Jump between panes is not supported